 A1C Explained: What Hemoglobin A1C Measures and Normal Ranges

 A1C explained: HbA1C measures average blood sugar levels over the past 2–3 months.
 Normal A1C ranges are used to assess diabetes risk and interpret long-term glucose control.
+Use our A1C calculator to instantly convert your A1C into estimated average glucose (eAG).

 What Is Hemoglobin A1C?